Photo walk at Devanahalli Fort

 Lal Bagh is one of the major attractions “within” the city of Bangalore.
 Spread over almost 250 acres of landscaped terrain, this beautiful garden was laid out in 1760 CE by the famous Mysore ruler, Hyder Ali.
 The admission tickets are cheap.
 You also take a guided tour on an eco-friendly buggy, or like me, just stroll around at your own pace.

-Initially designed as a 40-acre garden, it boasted plants imported from places like Delhi, Multan.
-Lahore and Arcot.
+Initially designed as a 40-acre garden, it boasted plants imported from places like Delhi, and Multan.
 Because of the gardens many roses and other red flowers, Hyder Ali named it “Lal Bagh” or “Red Garden.”
 Tippu Sultan, his son, further enriched the garden by introducing seeds and plants from countries such as Afghanistan, Persia, Turkey, and Mauritius.
 In particular, it was during his time that the pines and oaks from South Africa were introduced into the garden.
 Thereafter it passed into the care of the British, who added their own touch to the beautiful garden.

 The effort put in over the centuries has an immediate effect.
 Right after buying my admission ticket at the counter outside the gate, I found myself walking through a tunnel of sorts, created by overlaying branches of Bougainvillea.
 Depending on the season you will see it laden with flowers or just dried branches.
 Whatever be the case, you will find it enthralling going through this long tunnel.